-Before creating a package to deploy Snagit to your user-base, there are a few questions that must be considered about the structure of your environment, and how Snagit will behave in your environment.
+Before creating a package to deploy Snagit to your user-base, there are a few questions that must be considered about the structure of your environment and how Snagit will behave in your environment.
 We recommend using the TechSmith Deployment Tool to create the transform (MST) and BAT files.
-The TechSmith Deployment Tool, along with additional documentation regarding enterprise deployment can be found here.
+The TechSmith Deployment Tool, along with additional documentation regarding enterprise deployment can be on our Enterprise Resources Page.

 - Where is the user profile information being stored (local disk, network path)?